showlab/Adv-GRPO/README.md

 - Our reference dataset is relatively large — the full set is about 50 GB if you choose to download it.

 - In practice, we do not use all images during training.
-Similarly, not all prompts are covered when using DINO prompts.
+Similarly, not all prompts are covered when using DINOv2.

 - Based on our ablation studies, using a smaller subset of reference images and prompts can still achieve comparable performance to using the full dataset.